sam-well/workbench/README.md

 - \*.scss files in /src  ==>  main.css in outputDir
 - create server on port:3000 with live reloading
 - recompile if .pug, .js or .scss files in /src are updated

-### JavaScript

-index.js, along with all its dependencies, are compliled into a single index.js thanks to Browserify.
-This new index.js includes source mapping by default (but disabled in production mode).
-It is also minified when compliled in production mode.